Clifford-Yen/HerculesDoc/source/_build/html/_sources/rst/input/output.rst.txt

     * Format: ``min_x min_y max_x max_y min_z max_z``
     * Description: Values used to define the boundaries of the subdomain.
 Note that X is in the vertical direction of the plan view.
 This parameter is required if ``mesh_coordinates_for_matlab`` is set to ``yes``.

-To better understand the format of the output files for mesh coordinates, refer to the section :ref:`Mesh coordinates output for a subdomain`.
+To better understand the format of the output files for mesh coordinates, refer to the section :ref:`Mesh Coordinates Output for A Subdomain`.

-Output for stations
+Output for Stations
 ===================
 The following parameters are used for the output for stations (observation points).